Hoybaby/django-python-app/README.md

 ## Tests
 Need to make sure to NOT BE IN GIT BASH in the terminal.
 THank you

-To test, run the following command: To run the program, make sure you are in the virtual enviroment by running .\venv\Scripts\activate then running the command py -m flask run.
+To test, run the following command: To run the program, you have to do the command py manage.py runserver.
+This will launch the backend which is the crux of the whole application

 ## Process